gswan/axtparts/README.md

 ### Fresh Install for new systems

 This assumes you have a Linux server with Apache, MySQL and PHP operational.
-This may be Fedora, Arch-Linux, Gentoo, Ubuntu or whatever you prefer.
+This may be Fedora, Arch-Linux, Gentoo, Debian, Ubuntu or whatever you prefer.
 So long as you understand how to manually install and configure databases and web applications.

 Installation requires several simple steps.